-Simply spray onto the glass window (ensure the glass is cold), wait thirty seconds to a minute and wipe off with a paper towel or newspaper.
+When the glass is cold, spray the Ruco onto a damp cloth, paper towel or newspaper and use this to wipe the cresote off the the glass.
 For particularly baked on creosote, repeat process.

 Reminder to AVOID spraying the cast iron elements